-OK, this is an understatement.
+OK, that’s an understatement.

 Elsie is extremely nervous during thunderstorms.
 In fact, it doesn’t even need to be an actual thunderstorm.

-Elsie almost seems to have some kind of built-in barometric pressure reader.
+Elsie seems to have some kind of built-in barometric pressure reader.
 She seems to know when a thunderstorm is coming.
 Then when it finally does arrive, the real fun begins.

-When Elsie senses an approaching thunderstorm, all the classic canine symptoms of anxiety begin to kick in.
+When Elsie senses an approaching thunderstorm, all the classic canine symptoms of anxiety begin to kick in: